Dave Darling

-Dave Darling, (born in 1958 in San Francisco CA), is an American record producer, songwriter, mixer, and multi-instrumentalist.
-He relocated to Los Angeles, California in 1980 while recording an album project and decided to stay in Los Angeles to pursue a career in music.
+Dave Darling (born in 1958 in San Francisco, California, United States) is an American record producer, songwriter, mixer, and multi-instrumentalist.
+He relocated to Los Angeles, California, in 1980 while recording an album project and decided to stay in Los Angeles to pursue a career in music.
 Darling has worked with many successful recording artists such as The Temptations, Glen Campbell, The Brian Setzer Orchestra, Stray Cats, Ricky Lee Jones, Rusty Young, John Waite, Def Leppard, Tom Waits, Janiva Magness, Jack Johnson, Cherie Currie, Brie Howard and more.
 He has produced six Grammy nominated records.
 In addition to being a record producer, Darling, has been a member of several bands, most notably Boxing Gandhis and 58.

-Professional Music Career
+Professional music career

 Brian Setzer

 Darling has produced and mixed ten albums with Brian Setzer, The Brian Setzer Orchestra, and The Stray Cats, five of which were nominated for Grammy Awards.
-Setzer Goes Instru-Mental! won a Grammy Award for Best Contemporary album in 2011.
+Setzer Goes Instru-Mental! was nominated for a Grammy Award for Best Pop Instrumental album in 2011.
 Darling appeared in the video documentary, Stray Cats: Rumble in Brixton in 2004 and It's a Rockabilly World! documentary in 2016.